joerex1418/mlbstats/README.md

 ## IMPORTANT, PLEASE READ:
 This version of the library deprecated.
-An in-progress dev version of the new library will be available at the <b>beta</b> branch.
-Also, please note that the name of the repo has changed from "simplestats-mlb" to "mlbstats"

 -------------------------
 This is an UNOFFICIAL Python wrapper for the Official MLB StatsAPI (https://statsapi.mlb.com).
 I wrote this library with the intention of making baseball data retrieval as intuitive and robust as possible.